3-2-1 Rib Method – A Comprehensive Guide

 3 2 1 Smoked Ribs with no sauce (just salt and pepper)

-The wrapping will allow the meat to baste with a modest liquid to create tenderness.
-Lay out aluminum foil (or use a foil pan).
+Wrap Ribs: Lay out aluminum foil.
 Squeeze out some agave nectar or honey and butter chunks on the foil.
 Feel free to add some of the spritz liquid too.
-Then enclose the ribs in a tight foil pouch and place meat side down your cooker.
-Over the two hours it will steam and baste in the liquid creating that soft texture.
+Then enclose the ribs in a tight foil pouch and then place, meat-side down, back on your cooker.
+Over the two hours of wrapping it will steam and baste in the liquid creating that soft texture and tenderness.

 At the end of those two hours, remove the foil: you’ll see that the bone in the rib is showing more.
 This is where that butter and agave you used basted the smoked ribs and added a ton of flavor.